 Last month during book launch week I took some time out of my schedule to answer some email questions that I was getting.
 These answers were put into one of my bonuses, The Book Club Kit, for anyone who purchased my book.
-I wanted to share with you the Q&A that I did and if you want to get your hands on my book, The Professional Woman’s Guide to Managing Men, and The Book Club Kit click here for more details.
+I wanted to share with you the Q&A that I did and if you want to get your hands on my book, The Professional Woman’s Guide to Managing Men.

 This book topic actually came to me!
 A publisher emailed me out of the blue one day and thought that I would be a great person to write a book on issues that professional women face.